imennajar/matplotlib-challenge/README.md

 3. Create Bar Charts and Pie Charts

 - Generate two bar charts showing the total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study.Use the Pandas DataFrame.plot() method and Matplotlib's pyplot methods.

-- Generate two pie chart showing the distribution of female versus male mice in the study.
+- Generate two pie charts showing the distribution of female versus male mice in the study.
 Use the Pandas DataFrame.plot() method and  Matplotlib's pyplot methods.

 4. Calculate Quartiles, Find Outliers, and Create a Box Plot